klotztech/kvm-setup/guest/xubuntu-18.04/README.md

-Configuration and scripts for my **XUbuntu 18.04 LTS** guest go here.
+Configuration and scripts for my **Xubuntu 18.04 LTS** guest go here.